 Our Gate is Open: Spend Three Days in San Francisco

-The wait is over!
 It's time to satisfy your pent-up desire to travel.
 And what better way to do that than with a long weekend in San Francisco?
 With attractions, museums, restaurants, bars and clubs all operating at full capacity, our gates are open!
 Follow our custom, three-day itinerary for the best way to explore the City by the Bay.
 If you want to experience the best in food, culture, and the great outdoors, then San Francisco is for you.

 How to Travel Safely

 Whether you're coming from near or far, it's best to follow the new rules of travel safety.
 Here in San Francisco, we're doing our part to keep our city clean and our residents healthy.
 You can help us and protect yourself by wearing a mask, maintaining social distancing, and practicing good hygiene.
 Better still, you can show your commitment by signing our Safe Travel Pledge.